 One of the main goals of harvesting losses is to offset gains in investment securities with realized losses and use any remaining loss to offset up to $3,000 of ordinary income.
 Losses beyond the $3,000 limit may be carried over to succeeding years.

-In recent years, more and more large brokerage firms and fund companies have begun giving customers performance data on their investments that they need for tax loss harvesting.
+In recent years, more and more large brokerage firms and fund companies have begun giving customers investment performance data that they need for tax loss harvesting.
 Also, some robo advisors offer the auto-reporting aspect of tax loss harvesting.
 These include platforms that we here at Investor Junkie have reviewed, such as Wealthfront and Betterment.

 How Tax Loss Harvesting Works